jschnab/data-engineering/etl/extract.md

 [SSH File Transfer
-Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) (SFTP) is a network protocol which allows file transfer via an Secure Shell (SSH) connection.
+Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) (SFTP) is a network protocol that allows file transfer via an Secure Shell (SSH) connection.
 File transfer via SFTP is more common than FTP thanks to its better security for data protection, because data sent over SFTP is encrypted.